-Welcome to Flash Pulp, episode two hundred and eighty-four.
+Welcome to Flash Pulp, episode four hundred and sixty-eight.

-This week’s episodes are brought to you by Subversion.
+This week’s episodes are brought to you by The Weekly Podioplex!

 Flash Pulp is an experiment in broadcasting fresh pulp stories in the modern age – three to ten minutes of fiction brought to you Monday, Wednesday and Friday evenings.

 Tonight we visit a series of gamblers and the strands upon which they walk.

 Art and Narration by Opopanax